 Apart from the sensor options, you need to choose the relay controller too.
 I had hoped for more options to integrate it into the control system, but it has really simple outputs.
 So this limitation may interfere with your integration.

 On the upside, you have different possibilities in the options, such as minimum and maximum level, amplifier control, and two differential level.
 And the wetted part comes in 316 stainless steel, with an option for a coating against aggressive product.
 It doesn’t have approval for hazardous areas, but it does have IP65 class protection.

 If you have a conductive product and you want a simple level switch, then maybe the EL series from SITRON can help.
-You can read more in our device directory, and you can find similar options on the right side of this page.

 I don’t have a video for this one, so have some original-flavor Star Wars: